M-SUL/Student_Course_Portal/README.md

 ## Support

-For support, email support@studentportal.com or create an issue in the repository.
+For support, create an issue in the repository.